berlinplan/berlinplan.github.io/readme.md

 #### is it possible to keep psychopaths away from Power?

-Democracy for 2500 years is the best political system (68) Social hierarchies exist in democracies (64) Since psychopaths have no limitations on what they can or will do to get to the top, all hierarchies inevitably become top-heavy with psychopaths.
-(79) which turns democracy to Pathocracy (80)
+> <sub> Democracy for 2500 years is the best political system (68) Social hierarchies exist in democracies (64) Since psychopaths have no limitations on what they can or will do to get to the top, all hierarchies inevitably become top-heavy with psychopaths.
+(79) which turns democracy to Pathocracy (80)<sub>

-Is it possible to have a Hierarchic system without Psychopaths?
+**a Hierarchic system without Psychopaths?**

-Clinton Callahan says: it is necessary to diagnose psychopathic personalities and keep them out of power.
-(79) But evidences show: No test is reliable to identify a psychopath (82)
+> <sub> Clinton Callahan says: it is necessary to diagnose psychopathic personalities and keep them out of power.
+(79) But evidences show: No test is reliable to identify a psychopath (82)<sub>

-#### As we can’t identify Psychopaths, is it Possible to create Systems without Hierarchie?
+#### we can’t identify Psychopaths, is it Possible to create Systems without Hierarchie?

 > <sub> wer mit dem Teufel essen will, braucht einen langen Löffel (69) He who sups with the devil should have a long spoon (70) <sub>